 The fit is great in overall, but there is a point to highlight.
 The mid-foot was a bit wide and it was causing some slippage.
 Therefore, it could work well for wider feet.
 Apart from this, it hugs foot great and there is enough room for toe splay.

 The shape of heel is elf-like and tall, it is easy to slide your foot into.
-The previous version Launch (7) was missing this.
+The previous version, Launch 8, was having this feature as well.

-- One more difference between the 7th and the 8th versions is the GTS option.
+- Both 8th and the 9th versions has the GTS option.
 It stands for “Go to Support” which is more stable version of the standard model.
-So, the Launch 8 has also a GTS option for runners who need extra support and stability.
+So, the Launch 9 has also a GTS option for runners who need extra support and stability.

 Brooks Launch vs Ghost